Edge-Learning-Machine/Micro-LM/README.md

 # Micro-LM
 A plain C library for machine learning on edge devices.
+It requires configuration files produced by [`Desk-LM`](https://github.com/Edge-Learning-Machine/Desk-LM).

 Micro-LM currently implements the following ML algorithms: